Have Time For A Call? Our Pedestrian Accident Attorneys Are Ready To Listen To You!

 - Pain and suffering

 Keep in mind, Nevada is a partial fault state.
 This means that any individual involved in a car or pedestrian accident may be held responsible to some degree.
-Thus, if a pedestrian was hit by a car but they were jaywalking, the pedestrian may be considered 50% responsible, for example.
-This degree of responsibility affects an individual’s ability to be properly compensated.
-For this reason, it is very important to seek legal advice as soon as possible, even if the incident was in no way your fault.
-The opposing party will do everything possible to avoid blame and responsibility for damages.
+For example, if a pedestrian is struck by a vehicle, but happened to be jaywalking, they could be 50% responsible for the accident..
+Partial fault laws can make it more difficult for victims to be properly compensated.
+For this reason, it is important to seek legal advice as soon as possible.
+The opposing party will do everything possible to avoid responsibility for damages.

-Pedestrians are much more vulnerable to injuries than those who are in a car for various reasons.
-At Harris & Harris, we provide compassion and dedication to our clients to maximize the compensation in negotiations or at trial.
-Give us a call at (702) 384-1414 for a free consultation with a car accident lawyer in Las Vegas.
-You can also fill out an online contact form here
+At Harris & Harris Injury Lawyers, our compassionate attorneys are dedicated to providing our clients with the best legal service possible, maximizing their compensation through negotiations or trial.
+Give us a call at (702) 384-1414 for a free consultation with an accident lawyer in Las Vegas.
+You can also fill out an online contact form here.